deepbrainai-research/koeba/README.md

 https://user-images.githubusercontent.com/123139173/213644804-783bfe33-bbd5-48be-9ec0-5628b6babbe0.mp4

 **Korean Election Broadcast Addresses Dataset (KoEBA)** is a video dataset of Korean politicians’ speeches uploaded to YouTube.
-This dataset contains audio labels that show the intervals in which a person speaks, video labels that show scene transitions, landmark files that show keypoints on the face, and provides some Python scripts for editing images and voices.
+This dataset contains audio labels that show the intervals in which a person speaks, video labels that show scene transitions and some Python scripts for editing images and voices.

 ## Description
 This dataset consists of videos of **104 politicians**.
 All video frames are **1080p high-resolution** images, which can be cropped to 256 or larger sizes(e.g. 512).
 Each video is **an average of 10 minutes long** enough to train the neural network.
 All videos also **contain voice**, so data can be used for learning lip-sync as well as face/voice synthesis networks.
 For your convenience, this page provides **Python scripts for downloading** videos and some **tools for editing videos**.